 This isn’t just some old wives’ tale, you see.
 Soranus, an ancient Greek physician, actually believed that women sneezing would act as a form of contraception, thus preventing pregnancy.
 After making love, he instructed women to squat, sneeze, and rinse.

-If the sneezing method didn’t do the trick, Soranus advised women to try “plan B” the next time around: rubbing cedar resin or honey over their genitals.
-For obvious reasons (like the fact that it was a mess, and, of course, that it didn’t work), Greek women no longer adhere to such advice!
+If the sneezing method didn’t do the trick, Soranus advised women to try “Plan B” the next time around: rubbing cedar resin or honey over their genitals.
+For obvious reasons (like the fact that it was a mess, and, of course, that it didn’t work), Greek women no longer usually follow such advice!

 3. Magical sweat was a cure-all